 Rejection is not a feeling many rock stars are used to experiencing, which is what makes this song especially notable.
 Co-written by Rose and Stradlin, the song is about a girl that at one time or another kicked both men to the curb.
 Two-fer!
 As Rose later related, the title came from something the woman in question told the singer after turning down his advances.

 'Pretty Tied Up'

 This exotic-sounding Guns N’ Roses composition was another track credited to Stradlin alone.
-Like other Izzy Stradlin songs on our list, 'Pretty Tied Up' goes a long way to demonstrating the sonic diversity that he brought into the group.
+Like other items on our list of Top 10 Izzy Stradlin Guns N’ Roses Songs, 'Pretty Tied Up' demonstrates the sonic diversity that he brought into the group.
 In his autobiography, Slash recalled just how Stradlin managed to get the far-out sound that opens the song.
 "I remember that Izzy had taken a cymbal and a broomstick and some strings and had made a sitar out of it.
-Needless to say, Izzy was pretty f---ing high.”
+Needless to say, Izzy was pretty f–ing high.”

 Released in 1991 as the second song on Use Your Illusion II, the track is accepted to be about the relationship between Stradlin and Rose, who had known each other for – wait for it – 14 years by that point.
 While one might think that from the outset that it would be a celebration of friendship, the song seems to reveal a deeper, more conflicted history between the two men.
 As they share the chorus both men sing, “But it's been 14 years of silence / It's been 14 years of pain / It's been 14 years that are gone forever / And I'll never have again.”
 Look for Izzy and Axl's line of wedding anniversary cards at your local Hallmark store soon!